-Working Together to Beat Childhood Cancer
+Working Together to Discover New Treatments

-Cancer in children isn’t common -- no single facility sees enough cases of childhood cancer to make significant treatment advances.
+No single facility sees enough cases of childhood cancer to make significant treatment advances.
 That’s why pediatric cancer specialists across the country work together to discover new treatments and determine which therapies are most effective.
-This collaboration has led to better ways to treat cancer; today, nearly 90 percent of children with cancer survive.
+This collaboration has led to better ways to treat cancer; today, more than 80% of children with cancer survive.